-The Price Levels Indicator displays multiple price levels over a specific time interval, allowing traders to customize and track specific price movements and trends.
+The Price Levels Indicator add-on displays multiple price levels over a specific time interval, allowing traders to customize and track specific price movements and trends.
 For example, you can plot the highest and lowest traded price from the last 5 minutes to help you see the range in trading prices in that time period.

 Three price levels are plotted by default: